Srinitya22/travel-planner/README.md

 ## Features
 - Graph representation of locations using cities names as nodes and paths and the connecting roads or transportation routes as edges.
 - Adds edges between nodes with attributes[distance,travel time,cost ,mode of transport].
-- Dijkstra's algorithm for shortest path
+- Dijkstra's algorithm for shortest path.
-- Uses networkX and Matplotlib to visualize the graph
+- Uses networkX and Matplotlib to visualize the graph.